-Though knowledge and strict regulations exist for certain cancer-causing compounds, dusts, and particulates in the workplace, potential exposure can still occur through accidents, regulation violations, or unknown hazards.
-(3)
+Though knowledge and strict regulations exist for certain cancer-causing compounds, dust, and particulates in the workplace, potential exposure can still occur through accidents, regulation violations, or unknown hazards.

-Educational outreach and dissemination of information has been consistent, but workers may still be unaware they are at risk.
+Educational outreach and dissemination of information have been consistent, but workers may still be unaware they are at risk.
 Factory production workers, in addition to manufacturing laborers, are particularly vulnerable.
 Production workers often repeat the same set of tasks for every product that comes down the assembly line.
 The repetitive nature of the process allows workers to become highly efficient at their assignments.
-(4) It also means that if carcinogenic exposure is present, they will be exposed day-after-day, week-after-week to toxic, disease-causing agents.
+It also means that if carcinogenic exposure is present, they will be exposed day after day, week after week to toxic, disease-causing agents.

-Many occupations hold a threat of contact with cancer-causing pollution, but some industries top out the list for cancer rates and exposure risks.
+Many occupations hold a threat of contact with cancer-causing carcinogens and pollution, but some industries top the list for cancer rates and exposure risks.
 Consider the following:

 Occupations With The Highest Incidence Of Cancers Reported

 Rubber-Related Manufacturing – Bladder, Larynx, Leukemia, Lung, Lymphoma